Dahlias: Cut Flower Conditioning And Care Guide

 Once cut, the stems should be immediately placed in warm water and mixed with flower food according to directions.

-After the initial conditioning, it is important to change the water daily to ensure they remain as healthy as possible.
-When changing the water, continue adding floral preservatives as directed to help extend the vase life of your dahlia flowers.
+After the initial conditioning, it is important to change the water daily to ensure the flowers remain as healthy as possible.
+When changing the water, continue adding floral preservatives as directed to help extend the vase life of your dahlias.

 The final step in caring for cut dahlias is ensuring they are kept in a cool environment with low humidity and plenty of air circulation.
 Keeping them out of direct sunlight also helps preserve their vibrant colors over time.